GladysAssistant/v4-website/en/blog/2019-02-04-control-gladys-with-siri.md

 The following step is simple.
 Go to [plus.gladysassistant.com](https://plus.gladysassistant.com), connect with your Gladys Gateway account.

-**Note:** If you don't have a Gladys Gateway account yet, you need to subscribe to the [community package](/en/gladys-community-package/) 🙂
+**Note:** If you don't have a Gladys Gateway account yet, you need to subscribe to Gladys Plus 🙂

 Go to `Settings` then `Open API`.